jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Epilogue

 The world is always falling apart.
 You know that by now.
 Entropy never stops.
-Not on Mars, Venus, definitely not here.
+Not on Mars, Venus, and definitely not where you are.
 Every animal answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The game is the same.

-Natural selection picks whoever builds faster and contributes more to their ecosystem.
+Natural selection picks whoever builds faster and contributes energy to their ecosystem.
 You can be motivated by and identify as anything you think best.
 Some animals love their offspring, some simply follow instinct.
 But the only way to communicate value to natural selection is building material adaptations.

 I only came across Dr. Reich's work as I was finishing this book, and this finding struck me: selection on the traits he measured was strong in the Bronze Age and has flatlined over the last two thousand years.
 I'm just starting to delve into this young field.
 But as I've argued throughout this book, my reading is that selection didn't stop—it moved from weighing our bodies to weighing our tools, right as powerful technologies like steel, sails, and scrolls took over functions like building, moving, and remembering.
 Our older adaptations, like the skin, eye, and hair colors we inherited, are effectively tailbones now.
-Relics of a world that selected flesh, living inside an ecosystem that selects tools.
+Relics of a world that selected flesh, living inside an ecosystem harvests energy by selecting tools.

-This observation was always there to be realized, like universal gravitation or bacteria in a wound.
+This observation was always there to be realized, like universal gravitation or bacteria infecting a wound.
 We just haven't built the framework to see it—and that isn't anyone's fault.

 New ideas have always had a hard road.
 Semmelweis begging doctors to wash their hands, Baran begging telephone engineers to make packet-based communication networks.
 Throughout history, entire civilizations fell rather than make and share tools with their members.

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Evolution and the scientific method, turned on ourselves, to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
-Founding a new civilization is never the hardest part.
+Founding a civilization is never the hard part.
 It's evolving one without conflict that's proven so hard for us.

 None of this means abandoning your identities or communities.
 I practice cultural dance, cheer loudly for my country, believe in a religion.
-But I do those for the same reason I exercise: each can feed those relics that still fulfill a human life.
+But I do those for the same reason I exercise: trying to feed those relics that still fulfill a good human life.
 Even so, I know my calories, heat, and electricity come from the tools and ecosystem I inhabit and that others operate.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what software I was using, what pencils I had to work with.
 It was always "what's wrong with you," as if I processed claims with my memory and my words, and not mountains of paperwork on aging software inside a society that finds it increasingly hard to build things quickly.